vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 2

-Coming to the Mathikāgurus our first encounter takes place with one Vämanatha who taught tantras of the dualistic schools to Abhinava.
+Coming to the Mathikāgurus our first encounter takes place with one Vāmanatha who taught tantras of the dualistic schools to Abhinava.
 He has no- where been remembered except once.
 From Abhi- nava's statement we simply know that he was either son or pupil of Eraka, who happened to be an ex- cellent teacher.
 This Eraka, the teacher in dualism, is not to be confused with his earlier namesake who

 4